marc-j/InoDrone-pic32/README.md

-NeuroDrone-pic32
+InoDrone-pic32
 ================

-PIC32 auto-pilote for quadcopter
+PIC32 autopilote for multirotor

+/!\ This code is under development, it's not tested and approved for flying